Values and Ethos

 At Chesterton, we are continuing to develop the concept of Growth Mindset with the children.
 We will talk to the children regularly about this and demonstrate the value of maintaining this approach across the curriculum and in their wider life.

-We encourage pupils to develop a Growth Mindset in a number of ways, some overt and obvious to parents and pupils, and some more subtle through the way that we model an approach to learning and through enacting our Values and Independent Learning Powers in everyday school life.
+We encourage pupils to develop a Growth Mindset in a number of ways, some overt and obvious to parents and pupils, and some more subtle through the way that we model an approach to learning and through enacting our

 Hopefully, children will be able to explain to their parents/carers how they show a Growth Mindset at school.